MicrosoftDocs/well-architected/well-architected/saas/identity-access.md

     - **Your identity provider.** Take advantage of the built-in groups or roles, surfacing permissions as claims in the token issued to your application.
 Your application can then enforce authorization rules by using these token claims.
     - **Your application.**  Develop your own authorization logic and store user permissions in a database or similar system, allowing for fine-grained role-based or resource-level authorization controls.

+    > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Complexity, flexibility, and security.** Storing authorization data in an identity provider and surfacing through token claims is usually simpler than managing your own authorization system.
+However, claim-based authorization limits your flexibility, and you need to accept that claims are only refreshed when a token is reissued, which can cause a delay in applying changed permissions.

 - **Assess the impact of delegated management.** In most SaaS applications, especially in B2B applications, role and permission management is delegated to customers.
 Without this functionality, you might increase your management overhead if customers frequently change their users' permissions.